-The separates its resistance and metabolic training in order to get the most out of both.
+The Training For Warriors system separates its resistance and metabolic training in order to get the most out of both.
 Unfortunately, the popular combination of these two leads to neither being as effective.
 When resistance training, the focus should be on the technique of the movement, weight, range of motion and the muscles that are stimulated during the movement.
 There is an important aspect to resistance training called the mind/muscle relationship.
 This is not only making an exercise look right in terms of form, but has the student focusing on recruiting muscle groups to get more out of each and every rep. It may be one of the hardest things to learn, but is essential to master an exercise.

 The best athletes in the world need a coach, so why wouldn't you?
 Whether you haven't exercised in years or consider yourself in great physical condition, a great coach can help keep you motivated, push to get the most out of you in each workout, correct form and hold you accountable.
 TFW works hard to create an atmosphere and culture that has our students looking forward to training and get better with each workout.
 Our program is designed to build muscle, lose fat and feel good!
 Don't wait to make the decision to be a part of something that will create a fit and healthy lifestyle.